tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

 **Last Updated:** November 2019

-In this tutorial we will add dynamic behavior to the dataset controls created in the previous step using JavaScript.
+In this tutorial you will add dynamic behavior to the dataset controls created in the previous step using JavaScript.
 The following topics will be reviewed in this tutorial:

 * JavaScript Fundamentals
 * JavaScript Closure Module Method